knchaffin/Meander/README.md

 Technically, Meander uses the "diatonic circle of fifths" rather than the "chromatic circle of fifths".
 The 7 degrees of the diatonic scale are designated in color on the Meander panel, whereas the 5 remaining degrees of the chromatic scale are rendered in gray.
 The music theory behind the circle-of-fifths is beyond this manual, but the basic theory is that triad chords next to each other on the colored (diatonic) part of the circle always share one note between them.
 Each degree going CW around the circle represents a 5th interval, thus the name circle of fifths.
 Going CCW, the interval is a 4th.
 The shared note between two chords going CW is a 5th above the tonic or root note of the first chord.
 Basically, the further away from each other two chords are on the circle, the more dissonance there will be.
 A common progression is to start out on the I position and then jump several positions CW on the circle and then walk back CCW on the circle back to the I position.
 Each step CCW gives a feeling of resolution of tension back to the I position.
 There are a myriad ways to form the progression, but there are a few progressions that almost all popular western music is composed of.
 Meander has 50+ such presets.
 One of the most common progressions in popular music is I-V-vi-IV , which is #26 in the presets.
 That same progression can be played in any of the 84 mode and root combinations, but may have s distinctly different feel in a different mode and root scale depending on  the "modal brightness".
 Not all music is based on chord progressions, but a lot is, particularly popular music.
 Most progression based Western music limits the chord progression degrees to the 7 colored diatonic scale positions.

 Note, whereas the harmonic "degrees" (the Roman numerals) meaning and roles are fixed by definition, other aspects such as "harmonic function" are context, style and composer specific and relative.
 In harmonic function analysis, chords are typically grouped using the circle of thirds as tonic, dominant and subdominant functions.
 These represent the role (function) of the chord in the harmonic progression.
 Different styles of music and different composers tend to have different roles for chords in the progression, such as which chords transition most often to other chords in the progression.
 Different classical composers had their own style of harmonic functions that gave them their distinctive sound.
 This is also why there are so many variations of popular harmonic progressions, where the harmonic degrees have different functions and contexts.
 Meander for Windows made use of harmonic function nomenclature but since that was really just specific to classical music common practice era, I have dropped terms such as tonic, dominant and subdominant from Meander for VCV Rack.
-In Meander, the harmonoc progression steps are designated as upper case Roman numerals.
+In Meander, the harmonic progression steps are designated as upper case Roman numerals.
 Note, the standard practice is to show major chord degrees as upper case Roman and minor chord degrees as lower case Roman, but since the degrees may be major, or minor or diminished depending on the mode and root selected, only upper case Roman is used in Meander except on the circle of 5ths where the degrees will be displayed as upper or lowercase Roman numerals correctly per the current root and mode.

 The fBm fractal noise results in harmony (chord) meandering, by allowing chords to wander over a range from a fraction of an octave to several octaves.
 Rather than meandering in octave jumps, the chords meander through chord inversions across one or more octaves.
 The playing chords shown inside the circle are in inversion notation if inverted.
 If you see a chord such as G/D, that means a Gmaj chord where the G root is played above the D note in the major triad.
-These inversions also allow the chord progression around the circle of 5ths to sound less melodic.
+These inversions also allow the chord progression around the circle of 5ths to sound less melodic or chromatic.
 These are also two of the reasons that musicians use chord inversions.

 The "Chords on 1/ " control determine when the chords play.
 1/1=whole note, 1/2=half note, 1/4=quarter note, and so forth.